Diary of Percy Lay, 1914-1918 - Part 12

 as we were to be inspected

-by Some General the next
+by some General the next

 day.
 (Revolver Practice)

-and the into Club for
+and then into Club for

 lunch with the Skipper